Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Methods

 \subsection{Multi-compartment Neuron Model for Information Integration}

+Unlike conventional artificial neuron models such as Sigmoid and ReLU, spiking neurons in SNNs process input signals by dynamically modulating their membrane potential.
+When this potential exceeds a certain threshold, the neuron emits a spike as its output.
+Although the dynamic behavior of spiking neurons enhances the computational capacity of the network, it often fails to fully exploit the structural properties of biological neurons.
+Moreover, the specific contributions of various neuronal components to the network's computational power, particularly in complex tasks, remain largely unexplored and merit further investigation.

-The LIF neuron is a point structures computing model described by Eq. (\ref{EQ:LIF}).
+The LIF neuron is a point structures computing model described by Eq.~(\ref{EQ:LIF}).
 It only uses the somatic membrane potential $u_t$ to process the input signal $x_t$.
 When $u_t$ exceeds the threshold $V_{th}$, the neuron fires a spike as $s_t=1$, otherwise $s_t=0$ for no spikes.

-Inspired by the dendritic integration function of pyramidal neurons in hippocampal CA3~\cite{makara2013variable}, we build a multi-compartment neuron model to fuse the state and quantile fraction information.
-Unlike the LIF neuron model, the MCN model has three compartments, including basal dendrite, apical dendrite, and soma, as shown in Figure~\ref{Fig:neurons}.
-The basal and apical dendrite modules have weighted synapses and receive information from different input sources.
-The apical dendrites are farther from the soma and receive modulated signals from other regions.
-The basal dendrites surround the soma and receive feedforward inputs.
+Inspired by the dendritic integration function of pyramidal neurons in the hippocampal CA3 region~\citep{makara2013variable}, we developed a multi-compartment neuron model to integrate state and fraction information.
+Unlike the traditional LIF neuron model, the MCN model features three distinct compartments: the basal dendrite, apical dendrite, and soma, as illustrated in Figure~\ref{Fig:neurons}.
+The basal and apical dendrite compartments contain weighted synapses and receive inputs from different sources.
+The apical dendrites, located farther from the soma, receive modulated signals from other brain regions, while the basal dendrites, positioned closer to the soma, primarily process feedforward inputs.

-The computing process of the basal dendrite is described by Eq.~\ref{EQ:basal}.
+The computing process of the basal dendrite is described by Eq.~(\ref{EQ:basal}).
 The $o^b_{j,t}$ is the spike signal neuron $j$ input to the basal dendrite at time step $t$.
 It is summed by the weighted synapse $w_b$ to the dendritic postsynaptic potential $x^b_t$.
 The dendritic potential $V^b_t$ integrates $x^b_t$ with time constant $\tau_B$.

-In our proposed MCN model, the apical dendrites have the same computational form as basal dendrites.
-The apical dendrite computing process is shown in Eq.~(\ref{EQ:apical}).
-Although apical dendrites may have more unique abilities, we prefer focusing on the neuron's ability to integrate disparate information in this work and use the MCN model to process the embedding spike signals of state and quantile fraction.
-The basal and apical dendrite synaptic weights are learnable parameters, making MCN an adaptable node for information integration.
+In our proposed MCN model, the apical dendrites share the same computational structure as the basal dendrites, as outlined in Eq.~(\ref{EQ:apical}).
+Although apical dendrites may exhibit distinct computational properties, the primary focus of this work is on the neuron's ability to integrate diverse types of information.
+The MCN model is utilized to process embedding spike signals representing both state and quantile fraction.
+Both basal and apical dendritic synaptic weights are learnable parameters, allowing the MCN to serve as a flexible and adaptable unit for information integration.

 The potentials of basal and apical dendrites are conducted to the soma compartment, and the MCN model integrates this information to the somatic potential $u_t$ as in Eq.~(\ref{EQ:mc}).

 where the $g_B$, $g_A$ and $g_L$ are constant hyperparameters as basal dendrite conductance, apical dendrite conductance, and leaky conductance, respectively, the $\tau_L$ is the somatic leaky time constant.
 The neuron fires a spike when the somatic potential $u_t$ exceeds the threshold $V_{th}$.
 We omit the time step subscripts below for brevity.